frellus/crazy-ivan/README.md

 ```

 Any time a script, program or command executed from `Crazy Ivan` exits with a non-zero exit code, it is assumed to be failed.
 The optional line that echos `%IVAN%` allows us to pass back a string we can use to later give an explicit description of the failure for summation purposes (described later).

+Every check requires an executable, and a corresponding manifest (configuration).

 Now we need a control file that Crazy Ivan uses to run that script.
 It'll define the variable target(s), and pass in environment variables when it's executed.
 It'll measure the time it takes to run, we can define some expected timing as well so we know even if a check passes if it takes longer than expected we can fail, and we can tell it how often to run.